jonolt/mmusicc/test/data/README.rst

 - B_flac media stream is created with ffmpeg and without any arguments and custom metadata
 - C_flac uses files from B_flac with additional changes in metadata, artist_puddletag is missing
 - Test file metadata is manipulated with kid3 for the default files and ex falso for files with empty tags

+A_flac
+""""""

+A) Folder with a dot in its name (risk of confusion with file if path does not (yet) exist) and an audio file full of characters that need to be masked in Bash and are most likely to cause problems.
+B) Playlist file that has an "audio/" MIME-Type and should be ignored.

 C_ogg metadata changes
 """"""""""""""""""""""